Martin-Gleiss/smartvisu/readme.txt

 --------------------------------------------------------------------------------
 v 2.4
 	- new widget: plot.period for plotting graphs
+	- new widget: plot.rtr for an rtr graph visualisation
+	- new widget: plot.comfortchart for a graph showing humans well-feel-zone
 	- new widget: basic.notify for notifications (info, warnings, errors)
 	- new widget: basic.colordisc by Marcus Popp
 	- imporved widget: basic.rgb now with configurable colors